camunda/camunda-bpm-platform/README.md

 ## Components

-Camunda BPM platform provides a rich set of components centered around the BPM lifecycle.
+Camunda Platform provides a rich set of components centered around the BPM lifecycle.

 #### Process Implementation and Execution